grafana/grafana/docs/sources/administration/feature-management/index.md

 ## Edit feature toggles

-Editing feature toggles is only allowed if Grafana is configured with the proper feature management settings, see [Configure Feature Management](/docs/grafana/latest/setup-grafana/configure-grafana/feature-toggles/#configure-feature-management").
+You can only edit feature toggles if Grafana is configured with the proper feature management settings.
+To configure feature management, refer to [Configure feature management](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/setup-grafana/configure-grafana/feature-toggles/#configure-feature-management).

 Altering the state of a toggle may require restarting your Grafana instance, a process that could take a few minutes to complete.